 The big question is – should you pay for a website?
 This depends if you have a spending budget to pay developers.
 Also, how complex or simple do you want your website to be?
 A decision will usually stem from two options:

 Top Shelf Design recommends hiring a web developer if you want a professional and thoroughly designed website.
 A web developer can take the laborious work of coding off your shoulders and cover other essential areas in the process, such as front-end development, hosting, and continued maintenance.
 However, with the many online tools available today, such as webpage builders, plugins, and templates, you can practically build a website in one day.
 To know if you can take on a web project on your own, research some of the top web page builders to see which one works best for you.
+Before you begin developing your website, it is a good idea to do some research on how to choose the right type of IT services.

 Before deciding on the route you want to take on your web development journey, it’s important to determine what kind of website you need.
 For example, if it’s a personal blog or a small website, you can take on the challenge of creating it yourself.
 But if you have a very big idea in mind that seems more technical and that you think will require the assistance of a web developer, don’t hesitate to contact one.
 Usually, a good rule of thumb is the more complex and intricate the website is, the higher the need is for an experienced developer.